pieces-app/workshops/use-llm-anywhere/slides.md

 As you ask more questions, the answer is added to the prompt.
 This is how the LLM can generate responses that are relevant to the conversation.
 System prompt, then user prompt for the first question, then system prompt, user prompt, response, next user prompt for the second question, and so on.

--->
+Over time, this gets bigger and bigger

+Demo changing LLM and the prompt still being relevant -->

 ---